jonnlai/language-game/README.md

 ### Notebook background

 The game and the instructions are displayed on a background image that looks like a notebook page.
-There are two versions of the notebook image: longer and narrower image for mobile devices and a wider images for larger screens.
+There are two versions of the notebook image: longer and narrower image for mobile devices and a wider image for larger screens.

 | Mobile                                                                  | Desktop                                                       |
 | ----------------------------------------------------------------------- | ------------------------------------------------------------- |